A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 lingering illness of several months’ duration, Benjamin Young passed away at

-of the best known residents of the Gretna district, where he had lived the
+one of the best known residents of the Gretna district, where he had lived

-late Mr. and Mrs. Philip Young of South Fredericksburgh, where he was born
+the late Mr. and Mrs. Philip Young of South Fredericksburgh, where he was

-about 79 years ago.
-As a young man he
+born about 79 years ago.
+As a young

 years.
 For about twelve years he lived